 The New York State Department of Environmental Conservation is the state agency that regulates pesticides and is responsible for compliance assistance, public outreach activities and enforcement of the requirements in the Environmental Conservation Law.

-NYSDEC releases Long Island Pesticide Pollution Prevention Strategy - The goal of the Strategy is to protect water quality from pesticide-related contamination, while continuing effective pest management on Long Island.
+Long Island Pesticide Pollution Prevention Strategy - The goal of the Strategy is to protect water quality from pesticide-related contamination, while continuing effective pest management on Long Island.
 It contains the blueprint for a pesticide pollution prevention approach on Long Island.
-The public comment on the Draft Strategy ended April 30, 2013.
-The Strategy becomes effective July 11, 2014.
+Two meetings of the Technical Review and Advisory Committee were held recently to discuss the Strategy.
+This spring there will be a meeting of interested stakeholders.

 More about Pest Management:

 - Long Island Pesticide Pollution Prevention Strategy - Long Island Pesticide Pollution Prevention Strategy.

 - Amended Requirements for Pesticide Commercial Lawn Care Contracts - Chapter 526 of the New York State Laws of 2011 amends the Environmental Conservation Law, regarding the formats certain information can be provided in (written, digital or electronic) for commercial lawn care contracts.